Posted on Thursday 2nd July 2020

-The first phase of works to widen a busy road in Stafford begin on Monday March 30.
+The first phase of works to widen a busy road in Stafford will begin next Monday, July 6.

 The work taking place on the A513 Beaconside will provide suitable access to Taylor Wimpey’s Marston Grange housing development.
 It is being carried out by Staffordshire County Council’s highways team on behalf of Taylor Wimpey North Midlands.

-The 12-week scheme on the will involve the widening of the embankment on the northern side of the road between the junction of Marston Lane and Parkside Avenue (east).
+The 13-week scheme will involve the widening of the embankment on the northern side of the road between the junction of Marston Lane and Parkside Avenue (east).
 The newly formed embankment will create a new section of road to allow utility companies to divert services.
-Work will begin on Monday March 30.
+Initially work was due to begin in spring though was delayed as a result of the Covid-19 outbreak.

 When this phase of the scheme has been completed, work can begin on transforming a section of Beaconside into a dual carriageway from Parkside Avenue to the A34 traffic island junction.
-Permanent widened junctions will be created at Newbold Drive and Andrus Way to.
-Both provide access to Taylor Wimpey’s Marston Grange development.
+Permanent widened junctions will be created at Newbold Drive and Andrus Way to provide access to Taylor Wimpey’s Marston Grange development.
+The second phase of works will take approximately nine months.

 All works are being paid for by Taylor Wimpey.
-The main road widening work is due to begin late this year or early in 2021.
+The main road widening work is due to begin early in 2021.

-During the first 12-week phase, work will take place off-peak between 9.30am and 3pm with temporary traffic signals in place.
+During the first 13-week phase, work will take place off-peak between 9.30am and 3pm with temporary traffic signals in place.
+This will be extended to 4.30pm during the school holiday period.
 The current temporary traffic signals at the Newbold Drive/Beaconside junction will be removed during off-peak hours and replaced with two-way traffic lights.

 Staffordshire County Council’s cabinet member for highways and transport Helen Fisher said: